ilya-khadykin/itandlife.today/README.md

 MUST do issues:
 - [ ] Update images used as logos for SEO (`TODO(update_logo_images)`)
 - [ ] Add better description for website, its title and author bio in `/about` page
-- [ ] Add RSS icon alongside theme switcher icon

 Not prioritized:
+- [ ] Add links to RSS for each tag on the respective tag page
 - [ ] Add `/projects` page
 - [ ] Post tags should be displayed under blog post title
 - [ ] Move `footer` for `PostLayout` (set as default) to the right (use `PostSimple` layout as a workaround for now)